mirror/busybox/examples/var_service/README_distro_proposal.txt

   654 ?
 00:00:00     runsv
   659 ?
 00:00:00       udevd

-Here is a link to Vod Linux's wiki:
+Here is a link to Void Linux's wiki:

     https://wiki.voidlinux.eu/Runit